What is the Herd Book?

 Colour Coat Variations:

-There are so many variations of the colour coat in the Boer goat family, like the Kalahari, Dapple, Black Berry, Chroma, and Savanna.
+There are many variations of the colour coat in the Boer goat family, like the Kalahari (red), Dapple, Black, Chroma, (paint), and Savanna (white).
 Essentially, we gave the different colour coats, of the Boer goat, a nic name.
 We felt it was time to provide a place to keep track of pedigrees by colour coat.
 The traditional white body, dark headed stock follows the ‘Boer goat’ in the coat colour standard.

 Other breeds are included in the Meat Goat Society database so members may create a pedigree with multiple breeds and retain the pedigree information on the certificate.
 The purpose of the additional breeds listed in the data base isn’t to take place of the registry a breeder already uses.
 It is an opportunity to keep pedigree records in one table for all of the breeders stock and in particular, composite stock.
 A composite animal is a cross bred animal that does not fit the standard of any other breed and/or is a combination of multiple breeds.